most famous painting in art history

 The Scream by Edward Munch is painted in 1893 by Edward Munch.
 In his most famous pieces, he only used pastel and oil on cardboard.

-Edward was the son of a military doctor and was an expressionist, He loves using colors and bold brushes to express strong feelings.
+Edward was the son of a military doctor and was an expressionist, He loves using colors and bold brushes to express strong feelings. one of the versions of this painting was stolen from the National Gallery and recovered 6 months later.

 The 2 paintings “The Scream” and “Madonna” are stolen from the Munch Museum and later recovered after 2 years.